rallytac/pub/certificates/README.md

 This time, though, you won't need to create `MyCA` as it'll already be present.

->While it really shouldn't be necessary to say this, we will anyway ... the answers in the examples above to the prompts for things `Country Name`, `State or Province Name`, `Locality`, etc, etc are examples only.
+>While it really shouldn't be necessary to say this, we will anyway ... the answers in the examples above to the prompts for things like `Country Name`, `State or Province Name`, `Locality`, etc, are **EXAMPLES ONLY**.
 Enter values that are specific to your organization.
-Yes, it's a "duh!" statement to make; but we're just being sure :)
+Yes, it's a "*duh*!" statement to make; but we're just being sure :)

 ## Generating your own certificates (the more difficult way)
 Creating your own certificates is actually pretty straightforward once you get past all the scary-looking command-line options offered by tools such as OpenSSL (which we're going to use here).
 OpenSSL is likely already installed on your machine but, if not, grab it from https://www.openssl.org.